Steamboat council eyes property tax to fund emergency services; abandons pot, alcohol tax

 Even if voters approved a 2-mill or 3-mill property tax, the approximately $1.3 million it would generate annually is not enough alone to fund the fire department’s additional staff.
 With a 2-mill tax, the city would have to dip deeper into the general fund or another funding source in 2022.
 With 3-mills, the city would have to find additional funding in 2024.

-“Based on of those projections, in order to meet the staffing projection, when it goes red, there’d have to be more money coming from the general fund if we were to continue forward with following the strategic staffing plan,” Stewart said.
+“Based on those projections, in order to meet the staffing projection, when it goes red, there’d have to be more money coming from the general fund if we were to continue forward with following the strategic staffing plan,” Stewart said.

 The city recently revisited the agency’s strategic plan, which had called for the addition of 14 new staff members by 2023.
 The plan now calls for staff to be added over a longer time frame, adding the same amount of staff by 2025, starting with three new staff members to increase the number of staff on fire and ambulance crews in 2020.
 Deputy Chief Chuck Cerasoli said the department plans to add three staff members later this year, though they will serve to reduce overtime and fatigue for existing staff members, not to added the needed crew members to respond to concurrent calls.